pyscript/docs/docs/user-guide/builtins.md

     bug).
 However, you could use a pass-through proxy service to get around this limitation (i.e. the proxy service makes the call on your behalf).

+### `pyscript.ffi.to_js`

+A utility function to convert Python references into their JavaScript equivalents.
+For example, a Python dictionary is converted into a JavaScript object literal (rather than a JavaScript `Map`).

+### `pyscript.ffi.create_proxy`

+A utility function explicitly for when a callback function is added via an event listener.
+It ensures the function still exists beyond the assignment of the function to an event.
+Should you not `create_proxy` around the callback function, it will be immediately garbage collected after being bound to the event.

 ## Main-thread only features

 ### `pyscript.PyWorker`